 How is chest wall pain diagnosed?

 Your healthcare provider will ask you to describe your pain.
-Tell him when the pain started, what type of pain it is, and what makes it better or worse.
-He will also ask if you have any other symptoms.
-He will examine your chest.
-He may also ask you to move your arms in different directions to see how it affects your pain.
-Ask your healthcare provider about these and other tests you may need:
+Tell your provider when the pain started, what type of pain it is, and what makes it better or worse.
+Your provider will also ask if you have any other symptoms.
+Your provider will examine your chest.
+Your provider may also ask you to move your arms in different directions to see how it affects your pain.
+Ask your provider about these and other tests you may need:

 - A chest x-ray may show the cause of your chest wall pain.
 You may need more than one x-ray.